dongmeilim/206-Project/Application/README.txt

 It is not recommended to run this application in the SE206 Ubuntu image.

-To run the application, please ensure that runnable.jar is in the same directory as run.sh
+To run the application, please ensure that VARpedia.jar is in the same directory as run.sh
 It should already be there when you download it.